ORCHESTRATE

 2. Let ORCHESTRATE generate the current AGI.install(...), AGI.get_distrib(...), and AGI.run(...) snippets.

-3. Reuse the generated run snippet in PIPELINE when the distributed execution should become a reproducible Pipeline step.
+3. Reuse the generated run snippet in WORKFLOW when the distributed execution should become a reproducible Pipeline stage.

 You usually do not write these orchestration snippets manually first.
 They are generated from the current UI configuration.
 See Distributed Workers for the full step-by-step deployment guide.